mwilliamson/python-makefile/README.md

 Standard makefile for my Python projects.
 Assumes:

-* tests are run using nose
+* tests are run using pytest
 * any test dependencies are specified in the requirements file `test-requirements.txt`

 ## Targets